 The performance of this camera is roughly in line with that of others in its class, such as the Samsung WB350F, even though I wouldn’t consider it a rapid camera.
 It takes 1.7 seconds from turning the camera on to taking the first shot, and there is a 1.1-second delay between shots.
-It is starting up the flash drives, which can take up to around three seconds of waiting time.
+It starts the flash drives, which can take up to around three seconds of waiting time.

 Canon PowerShot SX600 HS Shutter

-When shooting in good lighting, the time it takes from pushing the shutter release button to taking the picture without prefocusing is slightly under 0.2 seconds.
+When shooting in good lighting, the time from pushing the shutter release button to taking the picture without prefocusing is slightly under 0.2 seconds.
 Still, it takes nearly 0.4 seconds when shooting in poor illumination.
 This is with the lens set to its most wide-angle position; when photographing a low-contrast subject with the lens set to its most zoomed-in position, you should anticipate a somewhat longer time to focus.

 In addition, if you are shooting with the camera set to Auto mode, the focusing mechanism will frequently focus on something other than what would seem to be the intended topic.
-The issue is that there is no way to bypass it or circumvent it.
-When I wanted to take a fast shot but couldn’t choose my subject, this became an unbearably irritating experience.
+The issue is that there is no way to bypass or circumvent it.
+When I wanted to take a quick shot but couldn’t choose my subject, this became an unbearably irritating experience.
 Perhaps it’s because I’ve been accustomed to using a smartphone, where I can tap the screen to bring the topic into focus.

 Canon PowerShot SX600 HS Features

 The Canon PowerShot SX600 HS is more similar to Canon’s ultra-compact Elph line in design and feature set than it is to Canon’s SX series.
 In the same vein as the Elphs, the SX600 is compact and lightweight, and its controls have been simplified for photographers who don’t typically switch out of Auto mode.